 Training your staff will ensure you protect your employees and reduce the number of injuries and lost working days within your organisation.

-The EssentialSkillz Manual Handling eLearning course has been designed to explain the basics of manual handling to employees in low-risk working environments.
+The EssentialSkillz Manual Handling eLearning course has been designed to explain the basics of health and safety manual handling to employees in low-risk working environments.
 The online course outlines what manual handling covers, how lifting, carrying and setting down can be done safely, and common injuries and musculoskeletal problems caused by bad technique.

-The course also examines key duties related to manual handling, focusing on the different roles and responsibilities of the employer and their employees.
+The course also examines key duties related to manual handling in the workplace, focusing on the different roles and responsibilities of the employer and their employees.
 It emphasises that each worker should: cooperate with their employer; not engage in behaviour that is likely to put colleagues in danger; understand and use mechanical aids correctly; report work activities that might be dangerous; and bring any defects in the workplace, systems or equipment to notice.
 Each individual is also obliged to share with their employer any physical limitations that might impact their ability to carry out manual handling tasks.

-All the EssentialSkillz eLearning courses can be tailored to meet the needs of your organisation, so that they reflect your specific policies and procedures and not just generic ones.
+All the EssentialSkillz onlince courses can be tailored to meet the needs of your organisation, so that they reflect your specific policies and procedures and not just generic ones.
 A designated course administrator can edit the text and images within the course using the integrated authoring tool and link to organisation-specific documentation, all at no extra cost.

 If you have less than 100 employees and require eLearning on a PAYG basis, why not use www.courses123.com to download the training you require to train your employees on manual handling.